Kyoto Municipal Subway

-The Kyoto Municipal Subway (京都市営地下鉄, Kyōto-shiei chikatetsu), also known as Kyoto City Subway, is the rapid transit network in the city of Kyoto, Japan.
+The Kyoto Municipal Subway (京都市営地下鉄, Kyōto-shiei chikatetsu), also known as the Kyoto City Subway, is the rapid transit network in the city of Kyoto, Japan.
 Operated by the Kyoto Municipal Transportation Bureau, it has two lines.

 Lines

 The Kyoto Municipal Subway is made up of two lines: the 13.7 km long, 15-station Karasuma Line, and the 17.5 km long, 17-station Tōzai Line, which together share one interchange station (Karasuma Oike Station):